jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

             )
         )

-  and the test passes
+  the test passes

-* then I change the year to be four digits
+* I change the year to four digits

   .. code-block:: python